 A variety of pendant lighting is available, which falls under the four following categories:

-Down Light Pendants, these are the standard pendant fixture and are single hanging pendant/s, which direct light downwards and, are therefore best suited to task lighting.
+Down Light Pendants, are the standard pendant fixture and are single hanging pendant/s, which direct light downwards and, are therefore best suited to task lighting.

 Uplight Pendants direct light upwards and are therefore most suited to ambient lighting.
 Uplight pendants are often chosen as a more subtle alternative to chandelier lighting.